 In order to ensure consistency and agreement between the SIOP and AIP, the Commission has consolidated the requirements of both into one document which it will review annually prior to May 1st.
-As part of the annual review, the Commission will amend or reaffirm, as it deems appropriate, those portions of this document intended to meet the requirements of the SIOP and the Commission will consider the CIO's recommendation of any necessary changes to those portions of this document intended to meet the requirements of the CIO in meeting their respective annual requirements, RSIC's Chief Executive Officer ("CEO") will provide a guide that designates those portions of this document that are required by the SIOP and those that are required by the AIP.
+As part of the annual review, the Commission will amend or reaffirm, as it deems appropriate, those portions of this document intended to meet the requirements of the SIOP and the Commission will consider the CIO's recommendation of any necessary changes to those portions of this document intended to meet the requirements of the AIP.
+In order to assist the Commission and the CIO in meeting their respective annual requirements, RSIC's Chief Executive Officer ("CEO") will provide a guide that designates those portions of this document that are required by the SIOP and those that are required by the AIP.

-The consolidated AIP and SIOP takes effect July 1, 2021.
+The consolidated AIP and SIOP takes effect July 1, 20232.